Minimalist and Frugal, Is There Really Much of a Difference?

 I will delve into the subtle nuances between minimalism and frugality and help you determine which lifestyle might suit you better.

-Minimalism and frugality are often used interchangeably, but they have fundamental differences that set them apart.
+Minimalism and frugality are often used interchangeably, but fundamental differences set them apart.

 The Core Philosophy

-Minimalism: Minimalism is a lifestyle that revolves around the idea of owning and consuming less.
+Minimalism: Minimalism is a lifestyle that revolves around owning and consuming less.

 It focuses on decluttering physical and mental spaces to find contentment with fewer material possessions.